Transforming Obesity Clinical Management

 Closing remarks

-This conference brings together nationally recognised leaders in obesity medicine, psychology, dietetics and service design to share practical insight and real-world experience.
-Learn from clinicians and researchers who are actively shaping obesity pathways, implementing GLP-1 RA based services and advancing multidisciplinary care across the UK.
+This conference brought together nationally recognised leaders in obesity medicine, psychology, dietetics and service design to share practical insight and real-world experience.
+Participants learnt from clinicians and researchers who are actively shaping obesity pathways, implementing GLP-1 RA based services and advancing multidisciplinary care across the UK.

 Consultant Endocrinologist and Professor of Endocrinology